distributeaid/shipment-tracker/frontend/README.md

 2. we run `watch:styles` and `start:react` in parallel
    a. `watch:styles` compiles any changes to the CSS files
    b. `start:react` runs CRA's `react-scripts start` command, which runs the React code

+### Environment variables

+We follow Create React App's [approach to environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/#adding-development-environment-variables-in-env).
+There is a `.env` file **checked in** that contains non-sensitive default variables.
+You can create a `.env.local` file on your own machine and it should **not** be checked in.

+Environment variables must be prefixed with `REACT_APP_`.